Azure/azure-powershell/src/Cdn/docs/Az.Cdn.md

 Starts an existing CDN endpoint that is on a stopped state.

 ### [Start-AzFrontDoorCdnProfilePrepareMigration](Start-AzFrontDoorCdnProfilePrepareMigration.md)
-Migrate the CDN profile to Azure Frontdoor(Standard/Premium) profile.
+Migrate the classic AFD instance to Azure Front Door(Standard/Premium) profile.
 MigrationWebApplicationFirewallMapping should be associated if the front door has WAF policy.
-MSI Identity should be associated if the frontdoor has Customer Certificates.
+Managed Identity should be associated if the frontdoor has Customer Certificates.
 The change need to be committed after this.

 ### [Stop-AzCdnEndpoint](Stop-AzCdnEndpoint.md)